El Hadi Ahmed El Sheikh: Field work

 El Sheikh was involved in many projects to improve eye surgery with a keen interest in dacryocystorhinostomy and oculoplastic.
 El Sheikh worked on several projects with World Health Organization.
 He was the WHO expert and a member of the steering committee of Onchocerciasis.
 El Sheikh was the President of the Sudanese Ophthalmological Society (1979–1981), and since 1983, he was a member of the Executive Board of the International Agency for the Prevention of Blindness.

 El Sheikh was known for philanthropic work.
-Since 1990, He pioneered organising eye care campaigns and creating mobile eye care units that offered free treatment for more than 23,000 Sudanese and refugees, with the assistance of HelpAge International.
+Since 1990, he, with the assistance of HelpAge International, pioneered organising eye care campaigns and creating mobile eye care units that offered free treatment for more than 23,000 Sudanese and refugees.
 However, his efforts were not always welcomed, and he was taken to court several times for operating on patients outside hospitals.